-Own occupation IP is a definition of Income Protection and Income Protection Plus.
+Own occupation IP is a definition of Income Protection, Income Protection as Superannuation and Income Protection Plus.

 Own occupation TPD is a definition of total and permanent disability.

 Partially and permanently disabled means the loss of use of one limb or sight in one eye due to sickness or injury.